kubeflow/website/content/docs/gke/gcp-e2e.md

     cd ${WORKING_DIR}/training/GCS
     ```

-1. Give the job a different name (to distinguish it from your job which didn't use Cloud Storage):
+1. Give the job a name so that you can identify it later:

     ```
     kustomize edit add configmap mnist-map-training   --from-literal=name=mnist-train-dist